herrera-ignacio/algorithms/ds/trees/heap/binary-heap/README.md

 ### Building a heap

-We can use the MAX-HAPIFY procedure in a bottom-up manner to convert an array A[1..n], into a max-heap.
+We can use the MAX-HEAPIFY procedure in a bottom-up manner to convert an array A[1..n], into a max-heap.

 The elements in the subarray A[(n/2 + 1)..n] are all leaves of the tree, and so each is a 1-element heap to begin with.
 The procedure BUILD-MAX-HEAP goes through the remaining nodes of the tree and runs MAX-HEAPIFY on each one.